danielrehner/developer-guidebook/pages/be-an-owner.md

 Act as a steward of the highest order.

-Grab responsibility, especially when no on is asking you to.
+Grab responsibility, especially when no one is asking you to.

-And watch everything about how you operate and what you produce skyrocket.
+Then, watch everything about how you operate and what you produce skyrocket.